Baylor Massacre Park

 "British soldiers burst into the house where the officers slept.
 A British newspaper reported that Baylor and three of his officers tried to hide up a large Dutch chimney, but were quickly discovered.
 Major Clough was so severely wounded that he died the next day.
 Baylor was bayoneted in the thigh and groin, and taken captive."

-three abandoned wooden tanning vats.
+The remains of these six soldiers who died in the Baylor Massacre were discovered here in 1967.
 One of the six soldiers was identified as Sgt.
-Isaac Davenport, from the silver stock buckle discovered at the site.
-Unfortunately, the names of the other five men are unknown, and the graves of the other soldiers have not been discovered.
-Their remains of the six soldiers were re-interred next to the river, and the site was dedicated as a memorial park in 1972.
+Isaac Davenport, from his silver stock buckle discovered at the site.
+Unfortunately, the names of the other five men are unknown, and the graves of the other soldiers killed at the massacre have not been discovered.
+The remains of the six soldiers were re-interred next to the river, and the site was dedicated as a memorial park in 1972.